Laserzwei/CarrierCommander/CC Basic Commands/README.md

 ### Install instructions

-Place the contents of the "mods" folder into your /steam/.../Avorion/mods/ folder.

-Place the contents of /data/ in /Avorion/data/.
-This will overwrite:

-  /scripts/entity/init.lua

-  /scripts/entity/shipfounder.lua
+Make sure to subscribe to the [Carrier Commander core mod](https://steamcommunity.com/sharedfiles/filedetails/?id=1741735681)

+Enable the Basic Commands mod in Settings -> Mods.
+This will enable the core mod as well.

-For more see the [wiki](https://www.github.com/Laserzwei/CarrierCommander/wiki)
+For more information about the mod see the [wiki](https://www.github.com/Laserzwei/CarrierCommander/wiki)